dannyshafer/The-Postal-Network/README.md

-# Curattr
+# Mint No Hinges
-Curattr helps philatelists manage their stamp collections
+Mint No Hinges helps philatelists manage their stamp collections